Nziswano/TaskBox/README.md

 "storybook": "start-storybook -p 9009 -s public --ci"
 ```

-- Add tutorial codes as a remote resource so one can checkout the resources
+- Add tutorial code as a remote resource so one can checkout the resources

 ```sh
 git remote add learn https://github.com/chromaui/learnstorybook-code.git